vikramsvdd/EE450_Final_Project_Student_Perfomance_Analysis_System/README.md

 3. Platform: Ubuntu 20.04.6

-4. In this assignment, I have implemented a simple network infrastructure, where a student/admin client queries the main server for an academic/departmental information, and the main server satisfies their query by obtaining the info from a collection of backend servers A, B and C.
+4. In this project, I have implemented a simple network infrastructure, where a student/admin client queries the main server for an academic/departmental information, and the main server satisfies their query by obtaining the info from a collection of backend servers A, B and C.

 5.student.cpp: Code that acts as the student client